-Administration of the Scheme is carried out in-house and undertaken by the Payroll and Pensions section within Orkney Islands Council's Chief Executive's Service.
+Administration of the Scheme is carried out in-house and undertaken by the Payroll and Pensions section within Orkney Islands Council's Enterprise & Sustainable Regeneration Service.

-The Pensions team within the Payroll and Pensions section has 4.0 full time equivalents, consisting of one full time Pensions Manager, two Senior Assistants and an Administrative Assistant.
+The Pensions team within the Payroll and Pensions section has 4.0 full time equivalents, consisting of one full time Service Manager, one full time Senior Assistant, two part time Senior Assistants and an Administrative Assistant.
 In addition to maintaining scheme members' records using data supplied by all Fund employers, the Pensions team also provides frontline services to scheme members.
 As well as answering telephone calls and responding to electronic and written correspondence, meetings are provided where requested.

-The staff resources detailed above are supplemented by shared staff resources within the Chief Executive's Service, providing additional governance, payments, investment and accounting expertise.
-In addition, the Human Resources and Performance section, within Orkney Islands Council's Corporate Services also supports the work of the Pension section by arranging pre-retirement workshops for scheme members who are within two years of retirement.
+The staff resources detailed above are supplemented by shared staff resources within the Enterprise & Sustainable Regeneration Service, providing additional governance, payments, investment, and accounting expertise.
+In addition, the Human Resources and service, within Orkney Islands Council's Strategy, Performance & Business Solutions Service also supports the work of the Pension section by arranging pre-retirement workshops for scheme members who are within two years of retirement.